SGunal/BridgeUpInternship_Website/README.md

  HEAD
 - How to use Git/GitHub and terminal - Maya
+Aminata:

-I learned how to use git and github to collaboarate with other coders. added lessons learned
+1) I learned how to use git and github to collaboarate with other coders.
+2) Learned how to use termnal to create files.

 How to remove an upstream - Zoe
 Yari: